UK Founder Series: Top Tips to Follow When Flipping to a Delaware Corporation

 Complying with directors’ duties is crucial, as a breach of general duties may, in certain circumstances, be grounds for termination of an executive director’s service contract, lead to disqualification, or cause company directors in breach to be characterised as acting in bad faith.
 The company could, for example, seek damages where a director has been negligent or rescind a contract in which the director had an undisclosed interest.

 As a director, you will also have certain administrative duties, such as the duty to keep the company’s statutory books up to date, file returns, and to consider the interests of the company’s creditors (especially where there is a possibility of insolvency).
 These general duties are owed to the company, and therefore only the company will be able to enforce them (except in limited circumstances where shareholders could bring a derivative claim for breach of duty on the company’s behalf).
-Our UK Corporate Solutions team can take on the administrative burden of making your Companies House filings and maintaining your registers so that you can focus on building your startup.

 If prior to the start of the winding up of a company, a director knew or ought to have concluded that there was no reasonable prospect that the company would avoid going into insolvent liquidation, they may also be liable under the IA 1986 to make a contribution to the company's assets on its winding up.
+Directors must now also be alert to the ECCTA's requirement to report suspicious activity or potential fraud promptly, and to cooperate with insolvency practitioners in supplying accurate beneficial-ownership data.

 Directors should make sure appropriate policies are in place in the employee handbook to ensure proper processes are followed to avoid any potential claims of discrimination.
-We talk more about the policies and procedures you should look to implement in your company in our second instalment of the Founder Series (Top Tips to Follow When Building Your Team) here.
+We talk more about the policies and procedures you should look to implement in your company in our second instalment of the Founder Series (Top Tips to Follow When Building Your Team).

 A director convicted of a breach can also be disqualified from holding a director position for up to 15 years.

 Directors should make sure appropriate policies are in place in the employee handbook to ensure proper processes are followed to avoid any potential claims.
-We talk more about the policies and procedures you should look to implement in your company in our second instalment of the Founder Series (Top Tips to Follow When Building Your Team) here.
+We talk more about the policies and procedures you should look to implement in your company in our second instalment of the Founder Series (Top Tips to Follow When Building Your Team).

 Where a company (and not merely individuals acting on its behalf) is convicted of an offence under (a) to (c) above, its directors can be held liable jointly with the company.
 The directors would have to have consented to the bribery to be prosecuted.
 A director found guilty of any of these offences could face a maximum penalty of 10 years imprisonment and/or an unlimited fine.
 A director convicted of bribery could also face disqualification from holding a director position for up to 15 years.